JustASimpleTestOrg/learn-to-code-in-swift/post.md

 ## 1 Why learn Swift?

-Igor Lebovic talks in more depth on how [Swift is a twice in a decade opportunity](http://www.airpair.com/swift/posts/swift-is-a-twice-in-a-decade-opportunity-for-developers).
 Demand is rising quickly, so getting in early will ensure high paid work.

 ### 1.1 How to learn Swift